IR7eam/ics-forensics-tools/platform/docs/ROADMAP.md

   dependencies are installed, with automatic audited fallback to simulation on missing deps or connection failures.
 IEC104 now performs a conservative StartDT/TestFR handshake and persists captured APDUs as evidence.
+- **Evidence-chain timeline**: `/analysis/evidence-chain` aggregates
+  observations, events, raw evidence, and links into a time-ordered set with attack-stage counts and max risk summaries, and the UI renders a filterable timeline plus evidence downloads.

 ## Gaps toward the full requirements
 - **Real protocol collectors**: Implement deeper parsing and coverage for